FlowFuse/website/src/blog/2023/07/images-in-node-red-dashboards.md

 I've included the flows as json below so you can try them out yourself.
 Please note, I'm using FlowForge's own [file and file-in nodes](/docs/user/filenodes/) in these examples.
 If you want to use these flows on hosting other than FlowForge, you will need to replace the nodes with the standard Node-RED file and file-in nodes.

+## Custom nodes used

+These flows use a few very useful custom nodes which you will need to add mnually via the palette manager, they are:

+- [node-red-contrib-calc](https://flows.nodered.org/node/node-red-contrib-calc) - "A Node-Red node to perform basic mathematical calculations".
+- [node-red-contrib-image-output](https://flows.nodered.org/node/node-red-contrib-image-output) - "Easy way of previewing and examining images in your flows".
+- [node-red-contrib-os](https://flows.nodered.org/node/node-red-contrib-os) - "Node-Red nodes for obtaining cpu system information".
+- [node-red-contrib-string](https://flows.nodered.org/node/node-red-contrib-string) - "Provides a string manipulation node with a chainable UI based on the concise and lightweight stringjs.com".
+- [node-red-dashboard](https://flows.nodered.org/node/node-red-dashboard) - "A set of dashboard nodes for Node-RED".
+- [node-red-node-base64](https://flows.nodered.org/node/node-red-node-base64) - "A Node-RED node to pack and unpack objects to base64 format".

 ## The flows

 The first flow takes image URLs in an array, each image is downloaded, processed, then saved to the local file storage.
 Let's take a look at the flow: